tughi/recode/docs/IR.md

 ### `call`

 Calls a function.
-Callee type must be a function pointer.
+Callee type must be a `[proc]` function pointer.
 Arguments follow the callee.
 The result is omitted for void calls.

 ```
 %result: i32 = call $add %a %b